-The G-forces in the turn will be extreme (e.g., a nontraditional competitor that doesn’t need to make a profit will go for your market shares), and due to digital capabilities time to impact very short.
+The G-forces in the turn will be extreme (e.g., a nontraditional competitor that doesn’t need to make a profit will go for your market shares) and, due to digital capabilities, time to impact is very short.
 The consequences can be enormously negative and will have a long-term negative impact in the event that one acts passively.

 I have spent many hours recently studying past crises and above all how successful companies have managed to accelerate out of a crisis.
 What strikes me is how incredibly expensive passivity has cost companies in the past — in its essence it comes down to; accelerate or slowly decrease.

 In the middle of every difficulty lies opportunity

 In a ”normal” recession, the smart move is to spend through it.
 But note we’re in a public health crisis with both supply-side and demand-side effects, so my recommendation is to hold your nerve; see if your competitors fold, and make d*mn sure your brand emerges stronger.
 Timing is the key to success.
 However, you need to be fully prepared and act proactively.
 Reactivity will be the downfall of many this time as many other times throughout history.